arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 restore it because when restoring a hot backup, the original database format is restored as it was at time of the backup.

+## Control character escaping in audit log

+The audit log feature of the Enterprise Edition previously logged query strings verbatim.
+Control characters, in particular line breaks, can cause issues with parsing the audit log.
+They are now escaped for query strings which often contain line breaks.

 ## Higher reported memory usage for AQL queries

 Due to the [improved memory accounting in v3.12](whats-new-in-3-12.md#improved-memory-accounting-and-usage),